-Newborn skin has a lot to cope with.
+You new baby's skin has a lot to cope with.
 It is making the shift from being in the womb surrounded by water.
-After birth the baby has to get used to being out in the atmosphere, wearing clothes, being washed.
-This often means babies can have peeling, dry patches of skin.
+After birth your baby has to get used to being out in the atmosphere, wearing clothes, being washed.
+This often means they can have peeling, dry patches of skin.

-The best way to avoid dry skin in small babies is to give their skin time to adjust to the outside world;
+The best way to avoid dry skin, is to give their skin time to adjust to the outside world.

 When patches of dry itchy skin keep appearing it is known as eczema.

 About 20% of children will have eczema at some point during their childhood.
 It can vary from the occasional ‘patch’ to a condition that causes a lot of discomfort and needs specialist care.
 Most children will be free of eczema by the time they are seven.
 By the age of sixteen 75% of children will have grown out of it.